-Welcome to ‘Heaters’, the essential weekly round-up of the best new music.
+Welcome to ‘Top 10 Tracks’, the essential weekly round-up of the best new music.

 At the end of each month, we curate a collection of must listens to keep you in the loop.
 Ranging from rappers in the Emerald Isle to boundary-pushing, experimental producers and everything in between, we’ve got you sorted.

 This month’s edition sees an explosive video from one of the UK’s most exciting newcomers, the first song resulting from Deb Never’s time stranded in London and a new single from FKA Twigs.

 South London rapper KAM-BU is next up on the UK scene.

 Previously linking up with Lord Apex to cut through a plume of smoke with sharp lyrics in ‘Different’, KAM has returned with another monochrome offering in ‘Are You On?’

 While the grandiose opening wouldn’t feel out of place in Untitled Unmastered, KAM slyly evades any comparisons unleashing a whirlwind the moment percussion hits.